NikolaR92/zadatak5/src/client/README.md

        project path: /path/to/project/build
 ```

-Note that in order to support routers that use HTML5 `pushState` API, you may want to rename the `index.html` in your build folder to `200.html` before deploying to Surge.
+Note that in orderService to support routers that use HTML5 `pushState` API, you may want to rename the `index.html` in your build folder to `200.html` before deploying to Surge.
 This [ensures that every URL falls back to that file](https://surge.sh/help/adding-a-200-page-for-client-side-routing).

 ## Advanced Configuration